 This is the second post in a series looking at how 5G’s reality might differ from perception.
-The first, Don’t expect a 5G big bang, boils down to how, often, the move from 4G to 5G technology will be almost seamless.
+The first, Don’t expect a 5G big bang, boils down to how, often, the move from 4G to 5G mobile technology will be almost seamless.

 Author William Gibson summed up a lot about technology when he said: “The future is already here — it’s just not very evenly distributed.”